 To use the functions provided by gphoto2 more comfortably, a graphical user interface should be used.
-The editorial recommendation is Entangle, whose functionality is sufficient for operation at the OST.
-The installation is done via
+The editorial recommendation is Entangle, whose functionality is sufficient for operation on the OST.
+The installation is done via sudo apt-get install entangle